-

 Politics and elections

-Egyptians vote in the second round to elect Parliament members after the National Elections Authority annulled votes in 19 of the 70 constituencies due to various violations.
+Egyptians vote in the second round to elect parliament members after the National Elections Authority annulled votes in 19 of the 70 constituencies due to various violations.
 (AP)

 -